Section: Zeir and Nukva — General Principles (Openings 115–118)

 Source — English (Greenbaum):

-> Thus the two aspects of Leah are as Nukva, through consisting of the hind parts of Imma, and as being the inner soul of Rachel.
+Thus the two aspects of Leah are as Nukva, through consisting of the hind parts of Imma, and as being the inner soul of Rachel.
 This distinction makes it possible to reconcile the teachings that give greater importance to Leah with those that give greater importance to Rachel.
-Plain English:

 What this paragraph does.
 Closes the chapter (and the unit) with the reconciliation payoff: the two-aspect doctrine resolves the apparent priority-tension between Leah and Rachel in Lurianic literature.
 The reader leaves the chapter (and the unit) with the operational tools to read later Klach chapters that will deploy which Leah — or which Rachel — is operative in a given context.